How to Choose a Reliable Auto Body Repair Shop

 Auto body shops usually offer various warranty options based on the type of repair and their certification.
 Here are some of the most common ones:

-Paint & Finish 12 months - Lifetime Covers color matching, clear coat, and surface defects Standard
+• Coverage Details: Covers color matching, clear coat, and surface defects

 The shop's technical expertise often determines the type and length of warranty they can provide.